 The Doctoral Writing Assessment team is happy to answer any additional questions you may have about the writing assessment.
 You can reach the Doctoral Writing Assessment team at WritingAssessment@mail.waldenu.edu.

-Stephanie Kramer is the Writing Assessment Specialist for the Doctoral Writing Assessment within the Academic Skills Center.
-She joined Walden in 2015 as an Academic Advisor and focuses on providing the necessary tools and resources to help students be successful in their educational goals.
+Stephanie Kramer is a Writing Assessment Specialist for the Doctoral Writing Assessment within the Academic Skills Center (ASC).
+She joined Walden in 2015 as a Student Success Advisor and moved to the ASC in 2017.
+Stephanie focuses on developing resources and providing the necessary tools to help students succeed in their educational goals.